-The winery recently published a detailed map of the Estate Vineyard that is required viewing for fans of the winery.
+The winery has published a detailed map of the Estate Vineyard that is required viewing for fans of the winery.

 Little Hill Vineyard is a small 2.8 acre parcel of Rochioli Vineyard planted in 1993 planted from West Block Vineyard cuttings.

-The 2018 version of this wine will be released later this year.
+The 2019 version of this wine will be released this coming Fall.

 At present time (and for the foreseeable future) buying from Rochioli via the mailing list is not an option.
-The Estate wines do show up at retail periodically, and the winery’s Russian River Valley tasting room is still open for public tasting.
+The Estate wines do show up at retail periodically, and the winery’s Russian River Valley tasting room is still open by appointment.
 They may only be pouring a couple of wines, but it’s a great opportunity to buy a bottle for a picnic on their lovely patio and a few more to bring home for the cellar.

 I’ve blogged about Rochioli previously in the The 2020 Zinfandel Chronicles Power Rankings and the Fab 5 of Mailing Lists.